Towns & Places:

 The third line of this system was built by the Kansas Pacific Railroad in 1886.
 It crossed the southern line about two miles east of the center and ran northeasterly, leaving the county near the northeast corner.
 The total mileage of the two systems in the county was 123.

 Because of the occasional overflow of the Neosho River and its branches, it was necessary to construct levees along the banks of the streams.
 These levees were begun in 1890 by private enterprise.
 When it was found that, although rude in construction, they protected the wheat fields from submersion, legislation was secured in 1893 to authorize public officials to build levees from public funds.
-The cost of this protection was about $5 per acre, and the increased value of protected lands from $10 to $20 per acre.
-The benefit of a sanitary point is also a great consideration.
+The cost of this protection was about $5 per acre, and the value of protected lands increased from $10 to $20 per acre.
+The benefit of a sanitary point is also a significant consideration.

 In 1897-98, after more oil wells were found, the Standard Oil company built a pipeline that started an interest in the industry.